 I’ve been diagnosed with a labral tear.
 What do I do?

 The mainstay of initial treatment for hip labral tears is physical therapy and activity modification.
-I have seen many of you try to obtain relief with hip ice/compression, a hip compression garment, or a hip/groin support.
-Some report success with these, some do not.
 Physical therapy can help improve core/gluteal strength, which can shift the femoral head back in the socket a bit.
 This can decrease stress on the labral tear, which is normally near the front of the socket.
 While this doesn’t “cure” a labral tear, it can make some patients feel significantly better.
-Often times natural anti-inflammatories and some supplements have help our patients minimize their pain Sometimes, your doctor may suggest an intra-articular cortisone injection to the affected hip.
+Often times anti-inflammatories help our patients minimize their pain Sometimes, your doctor may suggest an intra-articular cortisone injection to the affected hip.
 While this also does not “cure” a labral tear, it can sometimes act as a physical therapy aid, allowing patients to “get over the hump” with initial therapy and start building core/gluteal strength.

 When Should I Consider Having a Hip Arthroscopy?